 • Major Event: Together, we host one of the largest educational fairs in North America.
-Last year, we welcomed over 86,000 guests over our 2-day event.
+Last year, we welcomed more than 70,000 guests over our 2-day event.

 Ontario Universities' Regional Fairs

 • Provincial Coverage: We travel together to every corner of Ontario to provide information and access to postsecondary studies for prospective students.